 Butter is widely known for being a beautiful, creamy yellow kind of color.
 It’s what we associate with the words ‘rich’, ‘delicious’, ‘decadent’ because it simply brings that much more flavor and richness to anything you’re making (sweet or savory).
 But when you think about it, butter is essentially made from milk, well actually cream.

 But milk is white, so why is butter yellow ?
 And why isn’t all butter yellow, and some are almost white ?
 It turns out there’s a good reason butter is nearly always yellow, so let’s take a look.

 Why is butter yellow ?

 Butter is yellow because it contains beta-carotene, a yellow-orange pigment derived from what the cows eat – grass and grains.
-More grass and hay usually means a yellow butter.
-Beta-carotene is a fat soluble pigment, meaning it will easily transfer through, and show up in fat molecules, like butter.
+More grass and hay usually means yellow butter.
+Beta-carotene is a fat-soluble pigment, meaning it will easily transfer through, and show up in fat molecules, like butter.

 What the cows eat

 Grass-fed cows actually produce a naturally yellow hued butter, but it’s never going to be a distinct, deep yellow without any added coloring.
 The yellow butter of the past was not that yellow, to be fair.
 Butter does oxidize a bit, and the very outside darkens in color, which may contribute to the color everyone expects from it.